MayLab-UConn/BUMPy/README.md

 #			BUMPy

-This program is used to generate coordinate files for use in molecular dynamics (MD) simulations of curved lipid bilayers
+This program is used to generate coordinate files for use in molecular dynamics simulations of curved lipid bilayers

 ### CITATION
 If you use our tool, please read and cite the BUMPy publication: